dotnet/docs/docs/csharp/language-reference/compiler-options/output.md

 > [!NOTE]
 > The **DocumentationFile** option applies to all files in the project.
 To disable warnings related to documentation comments for a specific file or section of code, use [#pragma warning](../preprocessor-directives.md#pragma-warning).

-This option is not specific to the C# compiler.
+This option can be used in any .NET SDK-style project.
 For more information, see [DocumentationFile property](../../../core/project-sdk/msbuild-props.md#documentationfile).

 ## OutputAssembly